kaufman-lab/timeperiods/README.md

 **interval_weighted_avg_slow_f** is a more algorithmicly straightforward but more memory intensive version of the function.
 Not appropriate for replacing sql-processes for large data but used extensively in testing.

+**remove_overlaps** takes measures over intervals which  may be partially-overlapping and breaks these intervals into non-overlapping intervals and exactly overlapping intervals.
+This would allow you to then average values over exactly-overlapping intervals. useful if you have overlapping monitoring data at a single site.

 ## Files

 - timeperiod_functions.R contains the source for the functions.